-Violations of the Code of Conduct may be punishable by suspension, expulsion, or other discipline as determined by the administration.
-Violations may also be referred to law enforcement agencies where appropriate.
+The following violations of the Code of Conduct may be punishable by suspension, expulsion, or other discipline as determined by the school administrator.
+Violations may also be referred to local law enforcement agencies where appropriate.
 The word "school" refers to all corporation properties and activities.
-Students engaging in conduct punishable as a felony on school grounds, while attending school-related events, or traveling to or from school or a school-related event will be recommended for expulsion.

 - 1. Violating school policies, Indiana or Federal law - 2.
 Harassing others (See Board Policy 5517); the school believes that every individual deserves to be able to come to school without fear of demeaning remarks or actions.
-The harassment/bullying of other students or members of the staff or any other individuals by any means is not permitted.
+The harassment of other students or members of the staff or any other individuals by any means is prohibited.
 This includes any communication or action that disrupts a safe positive educational or working environment, regardless of whether the action or communication occurs in school or outside of school.
+Harassment is unwelcome conduct that is based on race, color, religion, sex, national origin, age, disability or genetic information and may take different forms, including but not limited to the following:

+A. Verbal:

-Conduct constituting harassment on the basis of sex may take different forms, including but not limited to the following. - A. Verbal: The making of written or verbal sexual innuendoes, suggestive comments, jokes of a sexual nature, sexual propositions, or threats to a fellow student, staff member, or other person associated with the Corporation or third parties (visiting speaker, athletic team member, volunteer, parent, etc.).
-Directing unwelcome statements, communications, or conduct of a sexual nature to another person.
+- The making of written or verbal sexual innuendoes, suggestive comments, jokes of a sexual nature, sexual propositions, or threats to a fellow student, staff member, or other person associated with the Corporation or third parties (visiting speaker, athletic team member, volunteer, parent, etc.).
+Directing unwelcome statements, communications, or conduct of a sexual nature to another person. - Written or verbal innuendoes, comments, jokes, insults, threats, or disparaging remarks concerning a person's gender, national origin, religious beliefs, etc. toward a fellow student, staff member, or other person associated with the Corporation, or third parties. - Conducting a "campaign of silence" toward a fellow student, staff member, or other person associated with the Corporation, or third parties by refusing to have any form of social interaction with the person.

+B. Nonverbal:

-- B. Nonverbal: Causing the placement of sexually suggestive objects, pictures, or graphic commentaries in the school environment or the making of sexually suggestive or insulting gestures, sounds, leering, whistling, etc., to a fellow student, staff member, or other person associated with the Corporation or third parties. - C. Physical Contact: Threatening or causing unwanted touching or contact of a sexual nature, or attempts at same, including patting, pinching, brushing the body, or coerced sexual activity with a fellow student, staff member, or other person associated with the Corporation, or third parties.
+- Causing the placement of sexually suggestive objects, pictures, or graphic commentaries in the school environment or the making of sexually suggestive or insulting gestures, sounds, leering, whistling, etc., to a fellow student, staff member, or other person associated with the Corporation or third parties. - Placing insulting or threatening objects, pictures, or graphic commentaries in the school environment or making insulting or threatening gestures toward a fellow student, staff member, or other person associated with the corporation, or third parties.